Lotto24/app-doctor/README.md

 ## Usage

-1- Create a database of common failure causes for your application.
-Example:
+Create a database of common failure causes for your application.
 ```yaml
 ---
 name: ClassNotFoundException-SovereignStateLoaderListener